 When any chain stitch machine makes chains, they are formed on the underside of the garment.

-The type of stitching which results makes it ideal for use on waistbands and the side seams of trousers which need added stretch.
+The type of stitching that results makes it ideal for use on waistbands and the side seams of trousers that need an added stretch.

 Most machines for home use are never for a single purpose and this one is no different.

-You can also use it to do cover stitching to finish off necklines, hemlines and cuffs.
+You can also use the Juki MCS-1500 to do cover stitching to finish off necklines, hemlines and cuffs.

 This cover stitch also facilitates stretching as well, so it is perfect for use on knits and other types of stretch fabrics.